Skip to content

 Other educators kept asking me how I do it, and I realized the answer was a system, not a personality.
 TEMPOS is that system.

-I’m opening early access to a small group of educators who want to shape it with me — facilitators, guides, intervention specialists, anyone teaching at a Montessori, project-based, or progressive school.
+I’m opening early access to a small group of educators who want to shape it with me — classroom teachers, facilitators, guides, intervention specialists, instructional coaches, anyone teaching upper elementary who wants to weave structured literacy into every block.
 If that’s you, I’d love to have you on the list.

 — Kelly